Skip to main content

 IJ: That’s actually related to the last question I have for you.
 There are so many ending lines that I loved in Call and Response.
 In “For Your Essay, Describe Nature,” you said, “You can lovetalk forever about nature. / It’ll still kick your ass.”
 I loved that one.
 And then “Call and Response” is such a great, I think, “amen” to the volume as a whole.
 So I guess my question is, what helps your ear land on good endings, and how do you know a poem is done?

 RC: Well, probably time.
-And there is this benefit that readers don’t know because they see the poem when it’s done instead of through all the revision, where I probably found an ending that I couldn’t find in the first draft, the second draft, the scratching, and the crossing out.
+There is this benefit that readers don’t know because they see the poem when it’s done instead of through all the revision, where I probably found an ending that I couldn’t find in the first draft, the second draft, the scratching, and the crossing out.
 Over time, you develop an ear, and you develop a trust.
+Also, nobody gets to see the mess that is the kitchen.
+They only get to see the thing that I brought out and set on the table.
+So, did I have that in the first draft?
+I’d like to think so, because that would make me seem, I don’t know, a natural.
+But I probably did not.
+I probably had to fail a few times before I found that.

-Also, this is the case in the line, “You can lovetalk forever about nature.”
+This is the case in the line, “You can lovetalk forever about nature.”
 OK, two things: I modeled all of the short poems on one exercise.
 It is something that my friend Rick McDonald suggested to me.
-He said, “Try translations of poems, but not as in a real translation, more like how the language looks, and work it out..”
+He said, “Try translations of poems, but not as in a real translation, more like how the language looks, and work it out.”
 He meant, size up the language visually and guesstimate what those word-equivalents would be in English.
 And in this case, all of the poems that are the short ones were prompted by the work of an Icelandic poet named Magnus Sigurdsson.
 And there may have very well been words that looked enough to me like that line that you’re talking about, that I got to sort of have an accidental discovery just by being baffled by Icelandic words.
 So that’s one thing.
 And then the other thing is, I may have struggled with the fact that I wrote that line rather rapidly.
-I can’t say that this poem specifically happened that way, but all of them did happen rather rapidly, and because I felt like I wasn’t the controller—that I wasn’t choosing a subject—I thought, “How do I trust that this is any good?”
+I can’t say that this poem specifically happened that way, but all of them did happen rather rapidly, and because I felt like I wasn’t the controller—that I wasn’t choosing a subject—I thought, how do I trust that this is any good?

-And then you have to think, “Well, no, it’s doing something interesting, and even if I was not in charge, I like what happened, so don’t cross that out.
+And then you have to think, well, no, it’s doing something interesting, and even if I was not in charge, I like what happened, so don’t cross that out.
 Don’t try to overwork it.
-Because sometimes, sometimes, you just do it right.”
+Because sometimes, sometimes, you just do it right.
 And you have to tell your inner editor to shut up.